Secure-Embedded-Systems/woot2025-GlitchGluck/example1/README.md

   Contains the fault simulation setup using the identified attack parameters.
 This includes simulation results showing how injected faults influence system behavior.

 - `physical-exp/`
-  Contains data and results from physical fault injection experiments that support the simulation-based findings and help validate fault model accuracy.
+  Contains data and results from physical fault injection experiments that support the simulation-based findings and help validate fault parameters accuracy.